Thrace Plastics S A : Announcement for the Purchase of Own Shares | MarketScreener

 THRACE PLASTICS CO S.A.

-Thrace Plastics Co S.A. in accordance with article 49 of Law 4548/2018, Regulation EU No 596/2014 of the European Parliament and of the Council of 16 April 2014 and the Commission Delegated Regulation (EU) 2016/1052 of 8 March 2016,announces thepurchase of 3,448 own shares, on 22 June 2022 through the Athens Stock Exchange Member BETA Securities S.A. for an average price of Euro 3.55 per share, of total value of Euro 12.237,90 in execution of the relevant decision made by the Annual Ordinary General Meeting of Shareholders held on 21 May 2021.
+Thrace Plastics Co S.A. in accordance with article 49 of Law 4548/2018, Regulation EU No 596/2014 of the European Parliament and of the Council of 16 April 2014 and the Commission Delegated Regulation (EU) 2016/1052 of 8 March 2016, announces thepurchase of 1,443 own shares, on 27 June 2022 through the Athens Stock Exchange Member BETA Securities S.A. for an average price of Euro 3.53 per share, of total value of Euro 5,098.19 in execution of the relevant decision made by the Annual Ordinary General Meeting of Shareholders held on 21 May 2021.